Corinne Desrosiers was hired as the Dukes' fourth head lacrosse coach in program history in July 2018.

 “I’m thrilled to see Corinne take this next step in her coaching career.
 Corinne is a proven winner and will build upon the amazing foundation that has been built in the Duquesne lacrosse program.” - Josh Hexter, Head Coach, Elon University

-Leah Pace joined the Duquesne lacrosse coaching staff in September 2018.
+Leah Fazio (formerly Pace) joined the Duquesne lacrosse coaching staff in September 2018.

 In addition, the Bel Air, Md. native was a Millis Scholar Athlete and was a member of the Big South Presidential Honor Roll at High Point.